-3.3 These are 12 a side competitions.
-Notification of the number of entries to be sent not later than 10th March each year.
+3.3 These are 10 a side competitions.
+Notification of the number of entries to be sent not later than 1st April each year (unless the Comp Secretary needs them earlier due to the 1st round played being before the league season commences).
 Team status for each player shall be in line with players registration for the current year.
 Any club playing a player not registered by the time of the first draw shall forfeit all points obtained by the player and fined up to £5 at the Special Council's discretion.

 3.4 Matches will be played on neutral greens with games 21 up.